hellobrian/expressjs-bluemix/README.md

 This is a tutorial and boilerplate for creating websites and web apps with Express.js on IBM Bluemix

 ## Pre-requisites
+- node.js
-You need node.js and CF-CLI (cloudfoundry commandline tool).
+- CF-CLI (cloudfoundry commandline tool).
-You should also be using Git and GitHub - p
+- GitHub

 ### Install Node.js
 For windows users, install node.js here.